vantezzen/shadcn-registry-template/README.md

 # shadcn-registry-template

+> Easily distribute your own registry for shadcn components.

-This template repositry allows you to easily distribute your own registry for shadcn components.
+shadcn 2 and later allow installing components from a custom registry like `npx shadcn-ui@latest add https://raw.githubusercontent.com/vantezzen/auto-form/main/registry/auto-form.json`.
+This template allows you to easily create your own registry for your components.

 - [x] Demo page for developing components
 - [x] Automatic registry generation